nigeltao/qoir/README.md

 avif.h file not obviously showing how to encode *losslessly* from the library (not the command line tools).
 Maybe I'll try again later.

-JPEG wasn't measured.
-Around 45% of the [benchmark suite images](https://qoiformat.org/benchmark/) have an alpha channel, which JPEG cannot represent.
+[ImageZero](https://github.com/cfeck/imagezero) wasn't measured.
+Around 45% of
+the [benchmark suite images](https://qoiformat.org/benchmark/) have an alpha channel, which ImageZero cannot represent.

+JPEG wasn't measured, for the same "cannot represent alpha" reason.

 PNG/libspng and PNG/lodepng weren't measured.
 They are presumably roughly comparable, [within a factor of